| |

 25° 40′ 42″ E – is

-very northernmost point of Europe – and mainland Norway (excluding remote
+very northernmost point of Europe – and mainland Norway with islands (excluding remote

 islands), but is not the northernmost

 point of Norway!
-The local tourist association has built a cairn near the
+The local tourist association built a cairn at this